kylejustbenson/arxiv_wrapper/README.md

 ```
 Returns the query for titles of articles including "George" with a max of 2 results

-See the [https://arxiv.org/help/api/user-manual](arXiv documentation) for details on what else you are able to do and how to utilize the `start`, `end`, and `max_results` parameters.
+See the [arXiv documentation](https://arxiv.org/help/api/user-manual) for details on what else you are able to do and how to utilize the `start`, `end`, and `max_results` parameters.

 Once you know what is possible, see the Advanced Search section below to get details on how to utilize `adv_search` parameter.

 ## Advanced Search
-As I hope you've read about in the [https://arxiv.org/help/api/user-manual](arXiv documentation), you are able to utilize more advanced queries.
+As I hope you've read about in the [arXiv documentation](https://arxiv.org/help/api/user-manual), you are able to utilize more advanced queries.
 To specify these in your search, send the `adv_search` parameter easily allows you to do this.
 Below is a list of the possible values for `adv_search`:

 * all
 	- Searches for `query` in all of arXiv